Warehouse Robotics:

 What are Warehouse Robots?

-Warehouse robots are specialised automated robots used for completing essential warehouse tasks, such as picking, sorting, and transportation.
-Over recent years, they have incorporated more advanced sensors and processing capabilities, as well as being increasingly supported by warehouse management systems to help maximise their efficiency.
+Warehouse robots are specialised automated robots used for completing essential warehouse floor tasks, such as picking, sorting, and transportation.
+Over recent years, they have incorporated more advanced sensors and processing capabilities, as well as being increasingly supported by warehouse management systems to improve efficiency.

 What are Warehouse Robotics used for?